ammarkn/otrio-app/README.md

 Emulator used:
 Pixel 2 API 30

+Link to video on Youtube (another option to watch the video): https://youtu.be/ogymRtla-cE

 **Citations:**

 - The idea for the game, the rules of the game, the basis for the instructions, and the basis for the design of the game